 I personally prefer cream cheese waffles over keto chaffle recipes.
 They are ultra-fluffy, soft, and taste like regular Belgian waffles you can eat in Europe, but sugar-free!

-You only need a few basics ingredients to make keto waffles with almond flour and cream cheese.
+You only need a few basic ingredients to make keto waffles with almond flour and cream cheese.

 These are the easiest keto waffles with almond flour!
-All you have to do is blend all the ingredients.
-The order doesn’t matter, into a high-speed blender until smooth.
+All you have to do is blend all the ingredients in a high-speed blender until smooth.
+The order doesn’t matter.